-Technology is advancing at a breakneck pace, and we’re already seeing its impact on growth marketing.
-In 2024, it will be more important than ever for marketers to stay up-to-date with the latest technological trends.
+Technology is advancing, and we already see its impact on growth marketing.
+In 2024, it will be more important for marketers to stay up-to-date with the latest technological trends.

-Artificial intelligence (AI), machine learning (ML), and big data analytics will play a crucial role in shaping marketing strategies of the future.
+Artificial intelligence will play a role in shaping future marketing strategies.
 With AI and ML, businesses can analyze customer data to deliver personalized content that resonates with specific audiences.

-This will be critical as consumers continue to demand highly personalized experiences across all channels.
+This will be critical as consumers demand highly personalized experiences across all channels.
 Marketers who can successfully leverage these technologies will be able to create campaigns that deliver impressive results.

 Changes in Consumer Behavior and Preferences

-Consumer behavior is constantly evolving, and we expect some major changes by 2024.
+Consumer behavior constantly evolves, and we expect significant changes by 2024.
 One major shift we foresee is the continued rise of conscious consumerism – where customers prioritize ethical and sustainable options over convenience or low price points.
-Additionally, social media platforms will continue to play a key role in shaping consumer behavior.
+Additionally, social media platforms will continue to play a vital role in shaping consumer behavior.